fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

     gsub(/,/, "", $2)
     # count used module names per file to avoid using modules twice in our list
     if (usec[FILENAME,$2]++ == 0) {
-        # add to the module list, the generated module name is expected
+        # add to the used modules, the generated module name is expected
         # to be lowercase, the FILENAME is the current source file
         use[++iu] = sprintf("$(%s) += $(%s.mod)", FILENAME, tolower($2))
     }